 Mount Stewart Conversations Festival returns for 2018

-Mount Stewart Conversations Festival is set to return to the shores of Strangford Lough on 1st and 2nd September 2018.
+Mount Stewart Conversations Festival will return to the shores of Strangford Lough on 1st and 2nd September 2018.
 This year’s festival will build on the success of two previous events, which featured some of the very best conversationalists from Ian Hislop to Kate Adie, and hopes to offer an unparalleled programme of arts and entertainment.

-To celebrate the return of this unique festival, the National Trust, the UK’s largest conservation charity, is announcing that Mount Stewart will throw open its doors and offer free entry to the grounds all weekend.
+To celebrate the return of this unique festival Mount Stewart will throw open its doors and offer free entry to the grounds all weekend.

 Access to Mount Stewart will be free.
 Selected talks will be ticketed and will be available to book in advance.